Examples

 void YourModelName::EvaluateDiffEquations(double t) { x.ddt = v; v.ddt = g - x * k/m; }

 The position `x` denotes the displacement from spring equilibrium.
 Due to gravity, the equilibrium for the mass-spring system will be a distance `x_0 = mg/k` below this point.
-Since the state variables have initial value zero, the initial acceleration is `g`, and the system will start oscillating immediately.
+Since the state variables have an initial value of zero, the initial acceleration is `g`, and the system will start oscillating immediately.

 To let the system start at rest, let instead `x` denote the displacement from system equilibrium.
 Replacing `x` by `(x + x_0)` in the expression for `v.ddt` reduces the expression to v.ddt = - k/m * x;.
 You now have to excite the mass to make your system run, set for example `x = 1` from CDP Studio Configure mode when connected to the system.